TheGreatYura/Surfing-web-page/README.md

 # Surfing-web-page
-Surfing magazine web page wit interesting positioning.
+Surfing magazine web page with some interesting positioning work.